martijncasteel/marked-paper/source/posts/chat.html.markdown

 title: Chat over websockets
 date: 24 November 2017
 additional: Hello there!
+description: A pratical approach to chat over websockets.
+A fun way to communicatie with others on my website.
 ---

 A new small project, something to play around with.
 A chat application that allows people to chat on my webpages using websockets.